Ben Mosley

 Ben Mosley (born 9 August 1981) is a British expressionist artist whose work is based on architectural and sporting themes.
-He is currently official artist for Team GB and Artist in Residence at Wembley Stadium.
+He specialises in live painting and produces bespoke paintings at high-profile events around the world.
+He is currently the official artist for Team GB and Artist in Residence at Wembley Stadium.
+Mosley was also appointed as the official artist of The British & Irish Lions for Australia 2025.
+Mosley travelled with the British & Irish Lions and created paintings live during the tour in Australia in Brisbane, Melbourne and Sydney.
+It was a successful tour which the Lions won, defeating the wallabies in Melbourne in dramatic fashion.

 From Baldock in Hertfordshire, Mosley was educated at The Knights Templar School in his home town of Baldock.
-He took a BTEC Diploma Art Foundation course at the University of Hertfordshire (1998-1999) and a BA Honours Fine Art Degree at the University of Liverpool (2000-2003).
+He took a BTEC Diploma Art Foundation course at the University of Hertfordshire (1998–1999) and a BA Honours Fine Art Degree at the University of Liverpool (2000–2003).
 Mosley specialises in live painting, and is considered to be one of Great Britains leading artists in that genre.
-He uses lots of real 24k gold in his work and creates paintings from a blank canvas to completion at high profile sporting events and charitable dinners in a matter of hours in front of live audiences.
-His live painting at high profile black tie dinners with celebrities such as Ed Sheeran have seen him raise large sums for various charities over the last decade.
+He uses lots of real 24k gold in his work and creates paintings from a blank canvas to completion at high-profile sporting events and charitable dinners in a matter of hours in front of live audiences.
+His live painting at high-profile black tie dinners with celebrities such as Ed Sheeran have seen him raise large sums for various charities over the last decade.
 His record sale being 100k to date.
 Mosley is also an accomplished muralist, having completed murals for Team GB and Wembley Stadium.
 His largest mural to date resides at Barnsley Football Club, which stretches 60metres down the south stand concourse at Oakwell Stadium.
-He has received commissions from many leading organisations connected within sport including Wembley Stadium, Manchester United, and McDonald's (for whom he created his artwork 'Fans of the World' which was transferred on to McDonald’s iconic fries packaging in a global promotions seen by an estimated 60 million people worldwide), the London Olympics, and The Emirates and Creek Golf clubs in Dubai.
+He has received commissions from many leading organisations connected within sport including Wembley Stadium, Manchester United, and McDonald's (for whom he created his artwork 'Fans of the World' which was transferred on to McDonald's iconic fries packaging in a global promotions seen by an estimated 60 million people worldwide), the London Olympics, and The Emirates and Creek Golf clubs in Dubai.
 His most famous commission to date was by Hello!
 Magazine, When he was officially commissioned in 2022 to create a painting of her late majesty Queen Elizabeth 11 in celebration of her platinum Jubilee.
 Collectors and supporters of his work include Mike Tindall and Zara Tindall, Ed Sheeran, Sir Alex Ferguson, Wayne Rooney, José Mourinho and Hollywood director Jerry Weintraub.
-Mosley’s work can be found in many private collections around the world.
+Mosley's work can be found in many private collections around the world.